 My daughter and I drove up together.
 About an hour or so into the trip, the trees were looking beautiful all covered in ice and snow, but the roads were clear.

-Further on, in addition to that, we hit fog.
+Further on, in addition to that, we entered a shroud of fog.
 The good part about that was that there were not many vehicles on the road.
 Also, even though there was some eye strain, it wasn’t as bad as it could have been, and we did not have to slow down very much.

 It’s been a good time seeing and working together with my sister and her family.
 Her daughter unloads the dishwasher and helps me find things.
 Her son loads the dishwasher, does laundry, and even helps cook.
 Her husband has a job he enjoys and has remained healthy in spite of immune issues.
 My sister is getting a little bit better each day.